Bricktech2000/Notes/notes/education.md

 # Education

-**definition** _education_ is the social institution responsible for the systematic transmission of knowledge, skills and cultural values within a formally organized structure
+**definition** _education_ is the social institution responsible for the systematic transmission of [[knowledge]], skills and cultural values within a formally organized structure

 ## mass education